Admission Fees

 Entry fees are invested back into the Sanctuary

-Pre-paid entry vouchers can be purchased (click here).
-These make great gifts for friends, family, or employees.
+Pre-paid entry vouchers can be purchased (click here) or you can pay at the visitor centre when you arrive.
 We also offer educational programs and guided tours to provide visitors with a deeper understanding of the unique environment and the importance of conservation.
-Our goal is to not only preserve the Sanctuary but also to raise awareness about the significance of protecting natural habitats and wildlife.

 The Sanctuary is open on all public holidays except Christmas Day.